jlevy/og-equity-compensation/README.md

 likely interest to founders and hiring managers:

-- [**Evaluating Equity Compensation**](#evaluating-equity-compensation): Whether you have equity now or will in the future, it is essential to learn how to think about the value of equity and its tax burden.
+- [**Evaluating Equity Compensation**](#evaluating-equity-compensation): Whether you have equity now or will in the future, it is helpful to learn *how to think about* the value of equity and its tax burden.
-  We cover all that here.
 - [**Offers and Negotiations**](#offers-and-negotiations): Equity often comes up as you’re negotiating or debating whether to accept a job offer.
   Here we cover what to expect, what to ask, tips and pitfalls, and more.